spatie/laravel-responsecache/README.md

 **For laravel 11.x and newer:**

-Add the middleware definitions the bootstrap app.
+Add the middleware definitions to the bootstrap app.

 ```php
 // bootstrap/app.php